ruizhideng/BRAIN-MAGNET/README.md

 (2) Regulatory region annotation: Determine whether your variants are located within our NCREs atlas.
 Pay special attention to variants that fall within high category NCREs.

 (3) Functional impact prediction: Assess the potential regulatory impact of the variants.
-Prioritize those with high cb scores or disruption of our predicted crucial motif sites.
+Prioritize those with high cb scores or disruption of our predicted crucial motif sites (you could trace the motif sites from our provided [UCSC tracks](https://genome.ucsc.edu/s/BarakatLab/BrainMagnet_NSC_ESC_cb_scoreshg38)).

 (4) Gene-Phenotype relevance: Evaluate whether the predicted target genes of the NCREs explain the patient's clinical phenotype.